homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 <details>
 <summary><b>Alternatives to this plugin</b></summary>

-- Link Comfort Cloud account to Google Home ([manual](https://www.panasonic.com/global/hvac/products/comfort-cloud/how-to-set-up-comfort-cloud/link-panasonic-comfort-cloud-app-to-google-assistant.html)).
+- Link Comfort Cloud to Google Assistant ([manual](https://www.panasonic.com/global/hvac/products/comfort-cloud/how-to-set-up-comfort-cloud/link-panasonic-comfort-cloud-app-to-google-assistant.html)).

 - Local access, but this requires reworking of the equipment, which will lose the warranty, so rather not recommended.